NikKowPHP/social-brain/introduction.md

 This is a journey of practice, not a quest for perfection.
 You will not become a flawless conductor overnight.
 The goal is to get 1% better with every interaction, to learn from your mistakes, and to gradually re-wire your responses.
 This book is not a rulebook; it is a rehearsal space.

 The journey to becoming the conductor starts now.
-Turn the page, and let's diagnose your orchestra.
+Turn the page, and let's pick up your first instrument.